Why Electrolytes Are Essential To Your Success On The Track

 - Nerve function

 - Blood acidity

 Basically, without electrolytes, humans can’t survive.
 In that respect, they’re crucial for every person in the world.

-In the performance side of things, they’re extremely crucial for athletes…
+On the performance side of things, they’re incredibly crucial for athletes.

-When your electrolytes are at the appropriate levels, your muscles will perform like they should.
+When your hydration and electrolytes are at the appropriate levels, your muscles will perform as they should.

 But if they drop below that level, two conditions can occur:

 - Your muscles will become too weak to perform adequately.

 - Your muscles will constrict too tight (which leads to cramps).